oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/decision/create-decision-model.md

 This will allow us to define the number of days between the **current date** and the **date of Travel**

-1. Drag and drop **Expression** on to Decision Canvas.
+1. Drag and drop **Expression** onto Decision Canvas.
 Name it **DaysBeforeTravel**

 2. Connect the **CurrentDate** input data field with the expression **DaysBeforeTravel**.
 Similary, connect **DateOfTravel** as well.
 It will make the input fields accessible with the expression definition.

-3. Double Click on the expression component and define expression as below **(DateOfTravel - CurrentDate) / duration("P1D" )**
+3. Double Click on the expression component and define the expression as below **(DateOfTravel - CurrentDate) / duration("P1D" )**

-TIP: You can start typing few letters of the input data fields.
+TIP: You can start typing a few letters of the input data fields.
 The expression editor will list all the fields accessible and functions that can be used.
 Construct the expression as above.
 P1D means “in 1 day unit”.
 We are here calculating the number of days between today and the travel date.

 ### Create a Decision Table

-1. Drag and drop **Decision Table** on to Decision Canvas.
+1. Drag and drop **Decision Table** onto Decision Canvas.
 Name it **AutoApproved**

 2. Connect **TravelAmount** and **CountryOfTravel** input data fields with **AutoApproved** Decision Table

 3. Connect **DaysBeforeTravel** expression component with **AutoApproved** Decision Table
 		![Decision Service Logic-1](images/decision-service-logic-1.png)

 4. Double click the **Decision Table**.
-You need to create a decision table with following Rules
+You need to create a decision table with the following Rules
 		![Decision Service DT Spec Conditions](images/decision-service-dt-spec-conditions.png)

 5. In the **Enter Expression** provide the **TravelAmount** input data variable